Why protect a trademark ?

 What is an opposition procedure?

-Fast and inexpensive, the French opposition procedure proves to be an attractive strategy in the defence of French trademark rights, European Union trademarks (Community trademarks) or international trademarks designating France, as well as also company names and domain names.
+Fast and inexpensive, the French opposition procedure proves to be an attractive strategy in the defence of French trademark rights, European Union trademarks (Community trademarks) or international trademarks designating France, as well as company names and domain names.

 In this sense, the opposition procedure has significant advantages over litigation before the judicial authority.
 This procedure offers the holder of prior rights the possibility of blocking an application for registration of a trademark that is likely to infringe his rights, even before the trademark is registered or placed on the market.
 If the opposition procedure before the INPI is deemed well-founded, the trademark application is refused registration.
 However, before initiating an opposition procedure, it is recommended to first contact the applicant to try to find an amicable solution.

-Discover our expertise in French opposition proceedings:
+Discover our expertise in French and European opposition proceedings:

 What is a trademark revocation and when does it occur ?

-First and foremost, a trademark can be revoked on the ground of absence of ‘genuine use’.
-If it appears that a trademark has not been genuinely used for 5 consecutive years following its registration within the territory or registration (France, Benelux, European Union,…) the trademark risks to be revoked.
+First and foremost, a trademark can be revoked on the grounds of absence of ‘genuine use’.
+If it appears that a trademark has not been genuinely used for 5 consecutive years following its registration within the territory of registration (France, Benelux, European Union,…) the trademark risks to be revoked.
 This means that the trademark is cancelled as from the date of the request (non-retroactively).
 This revocation grounds requires that the trademark has not been genuinely used for 5 years without interruption.
 For the assessment of genuine use, account is taken with relevant facts and circumstances such as the goods and services in question, the characteristics of the relevant market of the trademark, the territorial and quantitative scope of use and the frequency and regularity of use.

 Reasons for doing a prior art search?

-A prior art search allows to verify the availability of a sign for which protection is requested.
+A prior art search allows applicants to verify the availability of a sign for which protection is requested.
 The approach is preventive.
 It consists in making sure that there are no prior rights in France, in Europe or in the world that could hinder or limit the freedom of exploitation of your products or associated processes.